800-996-4402 Schedule a Complimentary Consultation Contact us

 Habitat

 Centipedes are found throughout the United States and the world.
 They are typically found in areas of high moisture, such as in rotting logs, under stones, in trash or piles of leaves/grass.
-When they invade homes, centipedes are most commonly found in damp basements, crawlspaces, bathrooms, or potted plants.
+When they invade commercial facilities, centipedes are most commonly found in damp basements, crawlspaces, bathrooms, or potted plants.

 Prevention

-The most effective way to get rid of or prevent house centipede infestations is to reduce areas of moisture in and around your home.
+The most effective way to get rid of or prevent house centipede infestations is to reduce areas of moisture in and around your property.
 Remove leaf piles and grass clippings.
-Store firewood off of the ground.
-Provide adequate ventilation in crawl spaces, basements, etc.
+Store firewood off the ground.
+Providing adequate ventilation in crawl spaces and basements can help deter them.

 Get in touch